Springle3152/ohapp/readme.md

 ## Procedure

-First, go into your command line and change directory into Desktop.
+First, go into your command line.
+On a Mac, go into the command line by typing "terminal" in Spotlight Search and hitting enter.
+In the command line, change directory into Desktop.
 ```
 $ cd Desktop/
 ```